MatinKHD/CustomShop/README.md

 ## Run
 to run this project after clone in your system and run `npm install` command and after that run `ng serve` command in your terminal.

+## IMPORTANT:
+persian uesrs that use IR IP must use proxy or VPN before ng-serve this project.

 ##

 this project has authorization for owner user and admin user.